pingfu/pingfu.github.io/_posts/2012-07-12-asp-dotnet-expressions-overview.markdown

 tags: asp.net
 ---

-ASPX in-page expressions, which are nearly impossible to search for information on thanks to their tiny size and obscure-to-search-engines character selection if you don't know what to call this group of expressions.
-Some search friendly terms that can help bridge that divide are:
+ASPX in-page expressions, which, if you don't know what to call this group of expressions are nearly impossible to search for consider their search un-friendly construction.
+So to help help bridge that divide here are some friendly terms that might help lost users find their way:

 * less than percent hash
 * less than percent equals